 Decide how best to use eye focus.
 Speaking to the camera is one choice.
 The other is to select a series of focal points scattered throughout the audience and speak to each, even if all you can really see is an outline of a head.

-Tony Bowen, ECG's Director of Corporate Events IT, also notes that "lighting is important; if it creates shadows on your face, those shadows can make the difference in whether you come across with a pleasant smile or look mad or upset.
-Darker-skinned presenters may especially suffer this fate."
+Lighting is also important; if it creates shadows on your face, those shadows can make the difference in whether you come across with a pleasant smile or look mad or upset.
+Darker-skinned presenters may especially suffer this fate.

 To combat that possibility, pay close attention to your voice and tone.
 Match both to the sense of your words and intention so that any shadows that fall do not twist either into a meaning not your own.